-Finding: Electrical - Switch - Damaged/Faulty
+Electrical Switch - Damaged/Faulty

 The switches in areas were found to be damaged or faulty at the time of inspection.
-This occurs generally when the building materials have either aged and decayed or as a result of impact damage (accidental or deliberate).
+This occurs generally when the switch plate or the switch itself have either worn, decayed or burnt out as a result of electrical arching.

 Repair and/or replacement of the switch is advised to ensure the fixture and it's associated structures are safe and fully operational.

-A licensed electrician should be appointed to repair/ replace the light switch as soon as possible.
+A licensed electrician should be appointed to repair/replace the light switch or switches as soon as possible.